 Our produce was certified organic through NOFA-NY in May 2018, as soon as our land was eligible.

 Beyond these practices, we also believe in integrating crop production with raising livestock.
-While individual crops are rotated every season, every five years or so, land previously in crop production will be seeded back into pasture in order to support livestock.
+Individual crops are rotated every season and every five years or so, land in crop production will be seeded back into pasture for livestock.
 In doing so, the nutrients in the soil are replenished and pest pressure diminished.
-As we are certified organic, we strictly follow the rules set by the National Organic Program, but feel it is necessary to go further in some circumstances.
-Being limited in what we can, and should, use to manage pests, fungus and disease we take these extra steps of rotation in hopes of avoiding the arms race seen in so much of our agriculture.
+These extra steps of rotation help us manage pests, fungus and disease in hopes of avoiding the arms race seen in so much of our agriculture.